Connect with others who understand.

 Another pressure point on the foot is called Above Tears (also GB-41 or Zulinqi) and is located between the fourth and pinky toes and slightly back toward the shin.
 Pressure on this area may help relieve tension and headaches.

-If you experience migraines, seek medical help from a doctor or migraine specialist before trying any alternative or complementary therapies.
-The National Headache Institute advises avoiding acupressure if your headaches are sudden and severe; are accompanied by nausea, vomiting, diarrhea, dizziness, or fever; or involve vision disturbances.
+If you experience migraine, seek medical help from a doctor or migraine specialist before trying any alternative or complementary therapies.
+The National Headache Institute advises avoiding acupressure if your headaches are sudden and severe, are accompanied by nausea, vomiting, diarrhea, dizziness, or fever, or involve vision disturbances.

 Find Your Team